 Use the app for a while, though, and you might change your mind.
 Connection times are quick; desktop and audio notifications warn you when you're protected and when you're not, and it's all surprisingly configurable.
-(If you hate the notifications, you can turn them off with a click.
+If you hate the notifications, you can turn them off with a click.
 Or if you really don't need any of PrivateVPN's tech options, you can switch to a very basic Simple View which is just the location list and an On/Off button, without so much as a Settings box.

 There's capable technology underneath, too.
 No matter what extreme tricks we used to close the connection and break the client, it immediately detected the problem, raised an alert and reconnected within seconds.

 The kill switch had an almost perfect record during our tests, too.
 Whenever we closed OpenVPN connections, it stepped in to immediately block internet access, with no hint of a leak.
 But if we connected via PPTP or L2TP, there was a very brief period - potentially just a fraction of a second - when traffic might be exposed.
 And the kill switch warns that it can't protect you if you switch servers while connected (you're vulnerable until the second connection is established.)

 Despite all the functionality on offer, there are a few features you might miss.
 The client doesn't have an 'auto-connect when you access an insecure network' option, for instance, something we see with many more basic apps.

 There's definite room for improvement, then, but this is still a likeable tool which may appeal to some experienced users.